Career Information Resources

 This comprehensive program contains occupation-specific descriptions, including wages and job outlook, for over 700 occupations that are common in Oregon.
 It also contains a large program of study/college major database, along with Oregon and U.S. schools that offer those programs.

 Because Lane pays a fee to license CIS, students need a username and password (which we are not allowed to post on our website).
-Please contact the Career Exploration Center at 541-463-3700 or visit us in Building 1, Room 103 to get your login information.
+Please contact the Career Exploration Center at 541-463-3700 or email CareerExplorationCenter@lanecc.edu for login information.

 The first time you login to CIS, you will be directed to "Create a Portlfolio," which allows you to designate your personal username and password for future logins.
-You'll then be able to save CIS information in your portfolio.
+You'll then be able to follow a Career Plan and save CIS information in your portfolio.

 This is a fabulous program for career research and it’s worth contacting us to get the login info!